-Morning is all in silk yarns with a few agate beads.
+Morning is an appreciation of a new day, silk yarns with a few agate beads.

 Needlelace, wrapping, on a metal frame, 24 in.
 H x 30 W

 More works in natural fibers and handmade paper—

 Pat has long been a visual artist as well as an author.
 Her most recent exhibits have been in North Carolina and in the Mexican town of San Miguel de Allende, where she and her husband lived for nearly fourteen years.
 Her NC exhibits include one-woman shows at the North Carolina Crafts Gallery and Carrboro Town Hall, as well as works in the juried North Carolina Artists and Durham Art Guild shows.